-The design of Grega Vezjak has been chosen for a monument planned at Veterans Memorial Park in Jeffersontown, Kentucky, that is intended to honor and express gratitude for the effort of Americans and the South Vietnamese people in the long Vietnam War.
+The design by Grega Vezjak has been chosen for a monument planned at Veterans Memorial Park in Jeffersontown, Kentucky, that is intended to honor and express gratitude for the effort of Americans and the South Vietnamese people in the long Vietnam War.

 An international jury selected Vezjak’s design from among 128 entries from 29 countries.